mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 ### Deep Linking creation

-The URL to be interceptedis the following: `https://www.mercadopago.com/point/integrations`
+The URL to be intercepted is the following: `https://www.mercadopago.com/point/integrations`

-The parameters tha you can include are:
+The parameters that you can include are:

-* `amount`: The amount that will be charge to the client (\*).
+* `amount`: The amount that will be charged to the client (\*).
 * `description`: Description of the operation (Máx.: 20 caracters) (\*).
-* `external_reference`: The external_reference is reference code that will allow you to track the Mercado Pago payment_id in your system.
+* `external_reference`: The `external_reference` is a reference code that will allow you to track the Mercado Pago `payment_id` in your system.
 * `notification_url`: The URL where you will receive the notifications.
 * `payer_email`: Email of the payer.
-* `success_url`: The URL where the user will be redirected when the payment succeded.
+* `success_url`: The URL where the user will be redirected when the payment succeeds.
-* `fail_url`: The URL where the user will be redirected when the payment was rejected.
+* `fail_url`: The URL where the user will be redirected when the payment is rejected.

 > WARNING
 >
 > Important
 >
-> * The fields with a (\*), are mandatory.
+> * The fields with an (\*), are mandatory.

-In the [GitHub] article (https://github.com/mercadopago/point-android_integration#deep-linking) you can find more information and a desrcriptive example. podes obtener más información y el ejemplo correspondiente.
+In the following [GitHub] article (https://github.com/mercadopago/point-android_integration#deep-linking) you can find more information, as well as a descriptive example.

-## Integración vía Intent-Based
+## Integration via Intent-Based

 > WARNING
 >